-According to the report published on Wednesday by TravelBird, the most inspiring city in Germany isn't Berlin, Hamburg, Munich or Cologne - it's the small university town of Heidelberg.
+According to the report published by TravelBird, the most inspiring city in Germany isn't Berlin, Hamburg, Munich or Cologne - it's the small university town of Heidelberg.

 Nestled in a sloping valley, surrounded by forests and steep cliffs, this historic city on the river Neckar in southwestern Germany was ranked the ninth most inspiring city to visit globally.

 The university town was beaten by places such as San Francisco, Bruges and Miami, which came first.

 Germany is apparently a pretty stimulating place generally, with nine of its cities making the top 50, including three - Berlin (22), Cologne (28) and Munich (30) - in the top 30.